Academics

 Cities are intrinsically linked with their spaces and what happens in them.
 Starting from the reality of spaces, we see the city as a stage for situations.
 Situations are a set of conditions: informally, accidentally, or potentially planned.
 The aim of the course is to question critically the realm of existing realities, changing the perception of the ordinary through an investigation of the anatomy of the space, built or not built, defined or not defined, connected or disconnected.
 We rely on the potential of design to reconnect broken spaces and reopen them to experience.

-In this course, students will consider the unique relationship between spaces and the people that interact with them, analyzing the impact that a setting can have on human activity and experience.
+In this course, students will consider the unique relationship between spaces and the people who interact with them, analyzing the impact a setting can have on human activity and experience.
 As a case study, students will examine the spaces around Syracuse, analyzing how they shape their interactions with and impressions of the city.
-They will contemplate how the spaces found in Syracuse interplay with behavior, customs, and daily life for the local community as well as tourists and visitors.
+They will contemplate how the spaces in Syracuse interplay with behavior, customs, and daily life for the local community, tourists, and visitors.
 Students will then create their own designs, proposing adaptations to public spaces that could improve the human experience.
-Coursework will involve theoretical context for urban planning as well as practical projects, utilizing critical thinking and creative problem solving skills.
-Throughout the duration of the course, students will continually return to the concept of "design for change," to build a deeper understanding of how creativity can impact society.

 Credit Hours: 6 ECTS